marcosgomesneto/medusa-fulfillment-melhor-envio/README.md

 MELHOR_ENVIO_POSTAL_CODE=<from-postal-code>
 ```

-Get your token from the Melhor Envio dashboard: https://melhorenvio.com.br.
+Get your token from the Melhor Envio dashboard: https://melhorenvio.com.br or https://sandbox.melhorenvio.com.br.

 Set origin zip code in the variable `MELHOR_ENVIO_POSTAL_CODE` with only numbers.
 This is used for shipping calculation.